bifravst/bifravst/docs/aws/FirmwareContinuousIntegration.rst

     node cli firmware-ci -r "<deviceId>"

-Configure these as secrets on the firmware GitHub repository in an environment called ``production``:
+Configure these as secrets on the firmware GitHub repository:

  - ``AWS_ACCESS_KEY_ID`` (as printed above)
  - ``AWS_SECRET_ACCESS_KEY`` (as printed above)